 How much should you spend to get a real return?

 The classic guideline is to spend between five and fifteen percent of the home’s current value on a kitchen remodel.
 That range exists because the kitchen has to feel proportional to the rest of the home.
-A $200,000 kitchen in a $700,000 house overshoots what buyers will pay for.
-A $30,000 kitchen in a $1.6 million house leaves money on the table because the rest of the house already supports more.
+A $200,000 kitchen in a $700,000 house overshoots what buyers will pay for, while a $30,000 kitchen in a $1.6 million house leaves money on the table because the rest of the house already supports more.
 Stay roughly inside that band and the project will price-anchor sensibly when an appraiser walks through.

-The next layer is splitting the budget across the categories that drive value rather than the ones that drain it.
+The next layer is splitting the investment across the categories that drive value rather than the ones that drain it.
 A useful rough split for a value-conscious remodel: cabinetry forty to fifty percent, labor and installation fifteen to twenty percent, counters and backsplash ten to fifteen percent, appliances ten to fifteen percent, plumbing and lighting fixtures five to eight percent, design fees five to ten percent, and a contingency line of ten percent on top.
-Project budgets that compress the cabinetry share to chase higher-end appliances often disappoint at resale because the bones of the kitchen look thinner than the badges suggest.
+Projects that compress the cabinetry share to chase higher-end appliances often disappoint at resale because the bones of the kitchen look thinner than the badges suggest.

-Cash, savings, or financing also shapes the math.
+How you fund the work also shapes the math.
 Borrowing changes the timing but not the underlying return; what it changes is the project window and the holding cost.
 Homeowners weighing how to fund a kitchen remodel with home equity should run the numbers both ways, because the payback story is different if you intend to sell in three years than if you intend to stay for fifteen.
 Either way, the ROI conversation gets clearer once the spend ceiling and the time horizon are written down together rather than left implicit.

 Where homeowners overspend without proportional return